boucaron/3DMouse/README.md

         -  Then choose the mode you need: Type the character and Send

 ## Software
-- *PoC*: basic features are there, may still change slightly from a commit to another one
+- *PoC*: basic features are there, may change a bit from a commit to another one
     -   Connect to the Mouse [OK]
     -   Serial Port Monitor [OK]
     -   Update the Mode of the Mouse on the Fly with Buttons [OK]
-    -   Customization for Mouse Configuration [PENDING]
+    -   Customization for Mouse Configuration [PENDING] --> Actually there are several modes already implemented, you can easily add yours
+    -   Speech Recognition (using Whisper) + Speech Synthesis [WORK IN PROGRESS]
 ![](software/Images/Main.PNG)
 ![](software/Images/Main1.PNG)